texjporg/cjk-gs-support/README.md

 Output files
 ------------

-If no output option is given, the program searches for a GhostScript interpreter 'gs' and determines its Resource directory.
+If no output option is given, the program searches for a Ghostscript interpreter 'gs' and determines its Resource directory.
 This might fail, in which case one need to pass the output directory manually.